 I did think about this factor before implementing the method.
 Only those who subscribed could read the blog post.
 It might feel like as if I am coercing the visitor to sign-up for my email list.

 See the offer-page screenshot above.
 ‘Learn Freelancing’ is the keyword here.
-By signing up, they not only get to see the list of freelancing sites but also receive informative newsletters, announcement of writing assignments and other resources without paying a dime.
+By signing up, they not only get to see the list of freelancing sites but also receive informative newsletters, the announcement of writing assignments and other resources without paying a dime.

 The idea here is to offer a value-based proposition.